Local railway company crests

 Above-left we can see the covered footbridge - the long walkway to the Station entrance is sited at the top of the staircase on the left-hand side up platform.
 This view also shows the disused island platform which is now heavily covered in bushes and small trees!
 Interesetingly, when originally built the station only had a double-track (being the set seen in the above-left image) thus the area which is now the island platform was at one time the up platform.
 Beyond the footbridge and the bridge carrying the Pershore Road is the branch to Lifford.
 Above-right we see the view from the footbridge at the southern-end of the station looking back towards Northfield: the area of land to the left being the old goods yard.

-Above-left we see the original station building - now boarded-up and roofless.
+Above-left we see the original, now demolished, station building boarded-up and roofless.
 To the extreme left of the shot you may just be able to make-out the Stationmaster's house: another survivor - it is now a private residence.Above-right a Virgin HST passes the site of the old goods yard which once housed coal wagons and later car transporters.
 Most of the track has been lifted but in the centre-right are two buffer-stops which are still rail connected although appearing rather disused.
 The goods yard is now divided into an overspill car park (where the photographer is standing) and 'Kings Norton On Track Plant Depot' which is the area seen in the photo.

 Google